Online Associate in Arts in Business Administration

 - Provide effective leadership that promotes diversity and fosters an organizational culture that is motivating, adaptive to change and competitive.

-- Develop effective strategic business strategies based on analyses of domestic and global operating environments, market dynamics and internal capabilities.
+- Develop effective business strategies based on analyses of domestic and global operating environments, market dynamics and internal capabilities.

 Apply credits to bachelor’s degree